Hannah Duston Memorial State Historic Site

 Hannah Duston Memorial State Historic Site is a 35 ft statue in Boscawen, New Hampshire, located on a small island at the confluence of the Contoocook and Merrimack rivers.
 Erected in 1874 and the first publicly funded statue in New Hampshire, the memorial commemorates Hannah Duston, who was captured in 1697 in Haverhill, Massachusetts, during King William's War, then killed her captors while they were camped at the site in Boscawen.

+In 2025, New Hampshire state legislators called for the removal of the statute of Hannah Duston on the basis that it glorified violence against Native Americans.